 Depending on the value of the alleged loss, you or a loved one could be facing anything from a fine to 99 years in prison.
 It is imperative that you use your right to remain silent, provide no statements to anyone and contact a skilled theft defense attorney immediately.

 Classifications & Penalties for Theft in Texas

-Depending on the value of property, the penalties for theft will vary dramatically.
-According to Texas Penal Code, Chapter 31.
+Depending on the value of the property, the penalties for theft will vary dramatically.
+According to the Texas Penal Code, Chapter 31.
 Theft, the ranges and classifications are listed below:

 - Worth less than $50, Class C misdemeanor

 - Worth between $100,000-$200,000, second-degree felony

 - Worth $200,000 or more, first-degree felony